amithrx/MetaCommerce_The-future-of-shopping-with-Metaverse/README.md

 <h1><center>MetaCommerce-The future of Shopping</center></h1>
 - Live Web app made using Aframe (A web framework for buiding Virtual Reality Experiences).<a href="https://cotton-yummy-front.glitch.me">(Website link-Use Firefox)</a><br>
-## Major features
-V-Shop allows users to connect through
-- personal rooms
--  choose digital avatars
--  Audio/Video chat with ability to mute/unmute and hide/show camera.
--  Equipped with positional audio, simulates the real chat behavior i.e. decreasing sound intensity with distance.
--  Virtual Try-on of items like glasses, ear piercings etc.
--  3D model viewer in virtual space as well as in AR, to make informed decisions about the object.
--  Feature of Cart, like add-to-cart, remove, with intuitive design.

 ## Video Demo💻
 <a href="https://drive.google.com/file/d/1HWyiJshPOmfl86tHyRUYBY8tTWyovC3S/view?usp=sharing">(Drive Source link)</a><br>